vitorz/paragnoster/.github/README.md

 # Paragnoster
 This is a fork of agnoster theme from [oh my zsh](https://github.com/ohmyzsh/ohmyzsh).

-This new version of **agnoster** theme supports also Openshift info.
+This new version of **agnoster** theme supports also Openshift info(i.e.: project/namespace, cluster simple name, user).

 You can configure how your cluster name can be mapped to a different *(shorter)* name.
 To do this, modify your .zshrc file, in this way: after the line with `source $ZSH/oh-my-zsh.sh` write a mapping for every pattern you want to customize, e.g.: